+(i) The amount of the Unsecured Credit Limit established within the range in the table above is at the discretion of ERCOT if the stated criteria are met.

+(e) ERCOT has the discretion to adjust Unsecured Credit Limits and to reasonably request any Counter-Party or guarantor, if applicable, to provide updated financial information in support of Unsecured Credit Limit calculations.

 16.11.3 Alternative Means of Satisfying ERCOT Creditworthiness Requirements

-(1) If a Counter-Party is required to provide Financial Security under these Protocols, then it may do so through one or more of the following means:
+(1) If a Counter-Party is required to provide Financial Security under these Protocols may do so through one or more of the following means:

 (a) Another Entity may give a guarantee to ERCOT, if ERCOT has set an Unsecured Credit Limit for the Entity under Section 16.11.2, Requirements for Setting a Counter-Party’s Unsecured Credit Limit.
 ERCOT shall value the guarantee based on the guarantor’s Unsecured Credit Limit and other obligations the guarantor has under these Protocols or other contracts with ERCOT.

 (i) The guarantee must be given using one of the ERCOT Board-approved standard guarantee forms.
 No modifications are permitted.

 (ii) Guarantees are subject to a limit of $50 million of guarantees per Counter-Party and an overall limit of $50 million per guarantor for all ERCOT Counter-Parties.

 (iii) For foreign guarantees, the guarantor must also meet the following standards:

 (A) The country of domicile for the foreign guarantor must:

 (1) Maintain a sovereign rating greater than or equal to AA with Fitch or S&P or Aa2 with Moody’s;

 (2) If the ratings are below those in item (a)(iii)(A)(1) above, but greater than or equal to A with Fitch or S&P or A2 with Moody’s, then the sovereign rating would qualify if the country had a ceiling rating of AAA with Fitch or S&P or Aaa with Moody’s; and

 (3) Must have reciprocity agreements with the U.S. regarding enforcement and collection of guarantee agreements.

 (B) The foreign guarantor must:

 (1) Provide to ERCOT annual audited financial statements, prepared in accordance with U.S. Generally Accepted Accounting Principles (GAAP) or International Accounting Standards (IAS) and semi-annual unaudited financial statements;

 (2) Provide a guarantee in one of the standard form documents approved by the ERCOT Board of Directors for foreign Entities.
 No modifications are permitted; and

 (3) Provide an opinion letter from a law firm unaffiliated with the Counter-Party or guarantor affirming that the guarantee agreement is enforceable in the U.S. and in the jurisdiction of the corporate guarantor’s domicile.

 (b) The Counter-Party may give an unconditional, irrevocable letter of credit naming ERCOT as the beneficiary.
 ERCOT may, in its sole discretion, reject the letter of credit if the issuer is unacceptable to ERCOT or if the conditions under which ERCOT may draw against the letter of credit are unacceptable to ERCOT.

+(i) The letter of credit must be given using the ERCOT Board-approved standard letter of credit form.

+(ii) All letters of credit must be drawn on a U.S. domestic bank or a U.S. domestic office of a foreign bank.

-The letter of credit must be given using the ERCOT Board-approved standard letter of credit form.(ii) Letters of credit must be issued by a bank or other financial institution that is acceptable to ERCOT, with a minimum rating of A- with S&P or Fitch or A3 with Moody’s.
+(iii) Letters of credit must be issued by a bank or other financial institution that is acceptable to ERCOT, with a minimum rating of A- with S&P or Fitch or A3 with Moody’s.

-(iii) Letters of credit are subject to an overall limit per letter of credit issuer for all ERCOT Counter-Parties as determined below:
+(iv) Letters of credit are subject to an overall limit per letter of credit issuer for all ERCOT Counter-Parties as determined below: